ttgprotect/TTGProtect/README.md

 You sure can!
 Here are a few guidlines though:
 - It must follow the same coding style as ours
 - It must be appropiate
-- You must describe what you changes in the PR for the Devs to know wether to merge or not
+- You must describe what you changed in the PR for the Devs to know wether to merge or not